Spring classes begin Jan. 25 as fully remote, 25% transition to in-person Feb. 1. For more information, visit COVID website.

-UTeach is an innovative undergraduate teacher preparatory program designed to give STEM majors the opportunity to investigate and prepare for a career in teaching math, science or engineering in high school.
+The UTeach STEM Teaching minor is an innovative undergraduate teacher preparation program recognized by the national UTeach program.
+It is designed to give STEM majors the opportunity to investigate and prepare for a career in teaching math, science or engineering in high school.
 The program is open to science, math, computer science and engineering students.
-The UTeach program includes exploratory courses, STEM Teaching minor courses and a teaching practicum.

 Prior to declaring the minor, students must meet the following requirements:

 1Students must undergo and pass criminal background checks for each K-12 school district to which they will be assigned, starting with pre-service teaching assignments in UTCH.1030

 The STEM Teaching minor consists of 18 credits.

 1Satisfies a Core Curriculum Breadth of Knowledge requirement for Social Sciences Perspective (SS)

 2Satisfies a Core Curriculum Breadth of Knowledge requirement for Arts & Humanities Perspective (AH)

 Additional Initial Teaching Licensure Opportunity

 Students who complete the above requirements may elect to earn Massachusetts initial teacher licensure to teach math, science, or technology/engineering in middle school and high school.